gvwilson/sensibleadventures/booksters-apprentice.md

 the shoulder of the soldier helping her as he led her over to where two others were standing.

-Gaeston made a sound in his throat.
-"They blind?"
+Vurt made a sound in his throat.
+"You sure they're blind?"

-"*La*, not the soldiers," Razi said grimly.
+"*La*, they are, but not the soldiers," Razi said grimly.
 "There are more of them than I had hoped."

-"Well, I didn't come all this way just to watch them do whatever the weeping hells they're going to do!"

-"Sh."
-Razi raised a warning hand.
-"Blind is not deaf.
-I only meant, we cannot simply attack them.
-They would reap us like wheat."

 "So what do we do?"
-Laeuc asked.
+Erileine asked.

 Razi pointed at the arched doorway the sedan chair had come through.
 "If their magicians came from Forecastle, then the stone should come the same route.
 Perhaps there will be fewer guarding it than there are here."

 "And then?"

-Razi shrugged eloquently.
+Vurt asked.

+Razi shrugged.
+What was there to say?

-They hurried toward the stage, bent nearly double to hide behind the stone pews and statues.  *Thummmmm…* Two more machines lit up, one purple, the other green.
+They hurried toward the doorway Razi had spotted, bent nearly double to hide behind the stone pews and statues as they worked their way closer and closer to the cliff's edge.  *Thummmmm…* Two more machines lit up, one purple, the other green.
 They were the colors of the week, Erileine realized.
-Red, yellow–one machine for each.
+Red, yellow–one machine for each day.  *Or maybe people named the days after the colors,* she thought.
+When the Pilots were involved, anything was possible.

 In the center of the stage, Hett soldiers lifted the lid off a bulky crate.
 Quickly but carefully, they levered its walls apart and cleared away matted straw to reveal a statue of a man with ram's horns curled on the sides of his head.

-"Saints and their mercies," Razi whispered.
-"Oh, *la*, saints, if you have ever guided us, guide us now."
+"Saints and your creations," Razi whispered.
+"Oh, *la*, if you have ever sought balance in this world, help us find it now."

 "What is it?"
-Laeuc asked, but the bookster was already two strides away, as light on his feet as a tiger on the hunt.
+Vurt asked, but the bookster was already two strides away, as light on his feet as a hunting tiger.

-Around a wall, through a door, past a statue of a bear with bat wings and a snake for a tail, up two stairs and down two more…  With every step, Erileine was afraid one of the Hett would look their way, but none did.
+Around a wall, through an empty doorway, past a statue of a bear with a bat's wings and a snake for a tail, up two stairs and down two more… With every step, Erileine was afraid one of the Hett would look their way, but their attention was focused on the pyramid and the machines around it.
+She glanced left.
+A handful of stumps on the cliffside showed where the Hett had cleared trees.
+There was nothing beyond that except the forest far below.

 A fourth machine came to life, adding orange to the swirling light.
 They were a hundred strides from the entrance the Hett wizard had come through.
 Eighty, fifty, twenty…

-Razi pulled up short as a squad of soldiers marched into the room, followed by a second and a third.
-A gray-haired man, his face half-drowned by a heavy beard, followed them, and was in turn followed by three more squads.
+Razi pulled up short as a squad of soldiers emerged from an opening in the ground, then a second.
+A gray-haired man, his face half-drowned by a heavy beard, followed them, and was followed in turn by a third squad.

-In his hands, the man held a polished marble casket.
+In his hands, the man held a polished steel casket.
 Erileine's heart sank.
-It had to be the Pilot Stone, but there were almost fifty soldiers around it.
+It had to be the Pilot Stone, but there were a dozen soldiers around it.
 There was no way they could–

-Razi stood and pitched three blue vials at the soldiers.
+Razi stood and threw three blue vials in high arcs one after another.
 Even before they hit the floor he was running, his quicksilver sword in his hand.

-*Crack!* *Crack!* *Crack!* Darkness billowed up from the shattered vials.
-As it engulfed the bookster, Laeuc sent an arrow whistling through the air at the nearest soldier.
-"Could have weeping told us!"
-Gaeston snarled, stepping into guard position as Laeuc drew another arrow from the quiver on his hip.
+"Cake," he swore.
+"Could have told us you were going to–"

-"Erileine!"
-Laeuc shouted.
-"Get behind us!"
-But his daughter was already running toward the inky cloud that had swallowed the bookster.
+*Crack!* *Crack!* *Crack!* Darkness billowed up from the shattering vials.
+"Stay here!"
+Vurt ordered, but his granddaughter was already running into the inky darkness that had swallowed the bookster.

-She held her breath, expecting smoke, but the darkness had no more taste or smell than a shadow.
+She held her breath, expecting smoke, but just as in Forecastle the night of the riot, the darkness had no more taste or smell than a shadow.
 Metal clanged on metal ahead of her.
 A cry for aid was suddenly cut off.

-She banged his shin hard against something as her father shouted her name again.
+She banged her shin hard against something as her grandfather shouted her name again.
 What had she been thinking?
 She couldn't help Razi–she didn't even know where he was.

 Suddenly she slipped on something wet.
 "Oof!"
 She fell clumsily to the floor.